 Now that you know what a B2 level is all about, let’s take a look at the level of English proficiency in different countries around the world.
-It’s only natural since this language is still the most popular choicem Our starting point is the EF English Proficiency Index.
+It’s only natural since this language is still the most popular choice.
+Our starting point is the EF English Proficiency Index.
 For brevity’s sake, I will skip the part where I lambaste the reliability of those results.

 Countries with the highest English proficiency

-Here is a list of countries which were classified as the ones with “very high proficiency” i.e. a C1-C2 level.
+Here is a list of countries that were classified as the ones with “very high proficiency” i.e. a C1-C2 level.
 Pay very close attention to the top dogs.
 Almost every country in the top 12 has either English as an official language (e.g. Singapore) or it’s a Germanic-speaking country.

 Why is it important?
 If you’re learning a language which is similar to your native tongue, it will be CONSIDERABLY easier for you to master it.
 Since English is also a Germanic language, it’s not difficult to notice a pattern here.